13 Jul Sustainable Water Treatment

 Developing sustainable water and energy practices is not costly.
 In fact, there are various incentives programs by municipalities across Canada to encourage businesses and individuals to conserve water and energy.
 In the City of Toronto for instance, an incentive of $150 is paid for every old toilet that is replaced by a modern, low-flow model.
 Another innovative program for restaurant owners in the Toronto Area is the Spray ’N’ Save program, offered in partnership between the City of Toronto and Enbridge Gas Distribution Inc.

 Under the Spray ‘N’ Save program, Enbridge Gas offers a free high-velocity pre-rinse spray valve to its full-service restaurant customers.
 The high-velocity valve has a lower flow rate than the typical rinse valve.
 Some of the old rinse valves are rated for as much as 5 gallons per minute, while some of the high-velocity pre-rinse valves are rated to as little as 0.65 gallons per minute.
-The water savings can be as much as 4.35 gallons per minute, plus the cost of energy to heat that water.
+The water treatment savings can be as much as 4.35 gallons per minute, plus the cost of energy to heat that water.
 In fact, according to the City of Toronto, the use of one high-velocity pre-rinse spray valve in a typical restaurant can save as much as $850 per year on water and sewer charges and $650 on natural gas charges!
 The Spray ‘N’ Save program is also offered by Terasen Gas for restaurants and food kitchens in the Vancouver Island area.

 In today’s competitive environment, smart foodservice and hospitality operators can gain a competitive edge by developing a sustainable water treatment and conservation program.
 The goal should be to create a superior culinary experience based on premium treated water, coupled with sustainable practices that produce a minimal environmental footprint.
 The returns on investment in sustainable operations are not only commercial in terms of cost savings, but also include enhancement of corporate image as a leader in foodservice sustainability.
 In addition, the foodservice and hospitality industries can contribute greatly to the development of green economies by setting an example to their suppliers and customers.